 The analgesic-induced reduction in fetal ovarian germ cell number was of particular concern, as the lifetime complement of oocytes is formed in utero at/around the time of birth in women and rodents.”

-A F3 generation was needed at least to demonstrate “the impact on F2 fertility.”
-A F3 generation may have also provided evidence for or against transgenerational epigenetic inheritance, because those subjects’ cells would have had no direct exposure effects from analgesics.
+F3 great-grandchildren were needed to demonstrate “the impact on F2 fertility.”
+Testing of F3 great-grandchildren may have also provided evidence for or against transgenerational epigenetic inheritance, because those subjects’ cells would have had no direct exposure effects from analgesics.

 Weren’t the researchers at the MRC Centre for Reproductive Health, The Queen’s Medical Research Institute University of Edinburgh, interested in understanding whether or not a pregnant woman who overdosed during her fetus’ early development on an analgesic available to billions of people, could potentially adversely affect not only her (F0) and her children’s (F1) and grandchildren’s (F2) reproductive health, but also her F3 great-grandchildren?